zoometh/thomashuet/profiles/oxford/team/thomas.md

 - Liaising with OB to help with French-language MOOC comments (Durham University)

+- Attended some CH lectures, and the AWS London Summit

 - TODO:
     - Solve the EAMENA images path error, with Ash
     - Restore the YHMP database